Please Read How You Can Help Keep the Encyclopedia Free

 More used a number of different genres for conveying his philosophical ideas.
 The most popular among these were his Philosophical Poems (1647) and his Divine Dialogues (1668).
 In Conjectura cabbalistica (1653), he presented core themes of his philosophy in the form of an exposition of occulted truths contained in the first book of Genesis.
 Subsequently he undertook a detailed study of the Jewish kabbalah which were published in Knorr von Rosenroth's Kabbala denudata (1679).
 These studies were based on the belief, then current, that kabbalistic writings contained, in symbolic form, original truths of philosophy, as well as of religion.
 Kabbalism therefore exemplified the compatibility of philosophy and faith.
 In addition to philosophy More published several studies of biblical prophecy (e.g. Apocalypsis apocalypseos, 1680, Paralipomena prophetica, 1685).
 In 1675, More prepared a Latin translation of his works, Opera omnia which ensured his philosophy reached a European audience as well as an English one.

-Like his friend Henry More, Cudworth spent his entire career as a teacher at the University of Cambridge, where, in 1647, he was appointed Regius Professor of Hebrew and Master of Clare College.
+Like his friend Henry More, Ralph Cudworth spent his entire career as a teacher at the University of Cambridge.
+Educated at Emmanuel College, in 1647, he was appointed Regius Professor of Hebrew and Master of Clare College.
 In 1654 he was elected Master of Christ's College, a post he held until his death.
 Cudworth published only one major work of philosophy in his lifetime, The True Intellectual System of the Universe (1678).
 Among the papers he left at his death, were the treatises published posthumously as A Treatise Concerning Eternal and Immutable Morality (1731) and his A Treatise of Freewill (1848).
 These papers also included two further manuscript treatises on the topic of ‘Liberty and Necessity’, which have never been published.
 Cudworth's humanistic erudition and baroque style have occluded the originality of his contribution to English philosophy and helped ensure to his undeserved neglect in the annals of English philosophy.

-Cudworth's True Intellectual System propounds a an anti-determinist system of philosophy grounded in his conception of God as a fully perfect being, infinitely wise and good.
+Cudworth's True Intellectual System propounds an anti-determinist system of philosophy grounded in his conception of God as a fully perfect being, infinitely wise and good.
 The created world reflects the perfection, wisdom and goodness of its creator.
 It must, therefore be orderly, intelligible, and organised for the best.
 This anti-voluntarist understanding of God's attributes is also the foundation of epistemology and ethics, since God's wisdom and goodness are the guarantors of truth and of moral principles.
 By contrast, a philosophy founded on a voluntaristic conception of the deity would have no ground of certainty or of morality because it would depend on the arbitrary will of God who could, by arbitrary fiat, decree non-sense to be true and wrong to be right.
 It follows that misconceptions of God's attributes, which emphasise his power and will, result by definition in false philosopical systems with sceptical and atheistic implications.

 The true philosophy of Cudworth's intellectual system combines mechanistic atomism with Platonic metaphysics.
 Cudworth conceives this as having originated with Moses from whom it was transmitted via Pythagoras to Greek and other philosophers.
-Cudworth subscribed to the atomistic hypothesis that the created universe is constituted of particles of inert matter - indeed he regarded Cartesian mechanical philosophy as a recently revived variety of ancient atomism of Moses.
+Cudworth subscribed to the atomistic hypothesis that the created universe is constituted of particles of inert matter – indeed he regarded Cartesian mechanical philosophy as a recently revived variety of ancient atomism of Moses.
 But, for Cudworth, as for Plato, soul is ontologically prior to the physical world.
 Since motion, thought and action cannot be explained in terms of material particles, haphazardly jolted together, there must be some guiding originator, namely soul or spirit.
-Part of the appeal to Cudworth of the new ‘mechanical’ philosophy of Descartes was that, it was the dualism which underscored it.
-This Cudworth therefore interpreted Descartes' dualism with some latitude to explain all movement, life and action in terms of the activity of spirits operating on inert matter.
+Part of the appeal to Cudworth of the new ‘mechanical’ philosophy of Descartes was the dualism which underscored it.
+Cudworth interpreted this with some latitude to explain all movement, life and action in terms of the activity of spirits operating on inert matter.
 Although he was critical of aspects of Cartesianism, he seized on its value for religious apologetics as instrumental in persuading materialists of the existence of spiritual agency.

-In place of the mechanical explanation of the operations of nature, but proposed instead his hypothesis of ‘the Plastick Life of Nature’.
+In place of the mechanical explanation of the operations of nature, he proposed his hypothesis of ‘the Plastick Life of Nature’.
 Similar in conception to More's Hylarchic Principle, Cudworth's Plastic Nature is a formative principle which acts as an intermediary between the divine and the natural world, maintaining the mundane operations of the physical universe.
 Plastic Nature, is the means whereby God imprints His presence on his creation and makes His wisdom and goodness manifest (and therefore intelligible) throughout created nature.
 In one respect, as Cudworth points out, Plastic Nature is a summation of all the laws of motion.
 At the same time he conceives it as having substance, as being some kind of spirit which carries out its functions unconsciously.
 Plastic Nature therefore has affinities with the Platonic anima mundi.
 The hypothesis of Plastic Nature also entails a teleological principle, which accounts for the design and purpose in the natural world.
 Plastic nature enables Cudworth to account for the providential ordering of the universe without falling into the trap of occasionalism.
 For by it he explains God's immanence in the world, without requiring immediate divine intervention in the minutiae of day-to-day operations in the natural world.

 The Platonist principle that mind precedes the world lies at the foundation of Cudworth's epistemology which is discussed in A Treatise of Eternal and Immutable Morality.
 This is the most fully developed theory of knowledge by any of the Cambridge Platonists, and the most extensive treatment of innatism by any seventeenth-century philosopher.
 For Cudworth, as for Plato, ideas and moral principles ‘are eternal and self-subsistent things’.
 The knowability of the world is explained in terms of the basic Platonic principles of archetype and ectype (form and copy).
 Cognition depends on the same principles, for just as the created world is a copy of the divine archetype, so also human minds contain the imprint of Divine wisdom and knowledge.
 The ideas in each individual mind are therefore the same in all minds.
 Since the human mind mirrors the mind of God, it is ready furnished with ideas and the ability to reason.
 Cognition therefore entails recollection and the ideas of things with which the mind thinks are therefore anticipations – Cudworth adopts the Stoic term prolepsis to denote them.
 But cognition is not a passive process.
 Rather it entails active participation of the mind.
 ‘Knowledge’, writes Cudworth, ‘is not a passion from anything without the mind, but an active exertion of the inward strength, vigour, and power of the mind, displaying itself from within’ (Cudworth, 1996, p.
 74).
 Although innate knowledge is the only true knowledge, Cudworth's epistemology does not reject sense knowledge.
 On the contrary, sensory input is essential for knowledge of the body and the external world.
 And the external world is, intrinsically, intelligible, since it bears the imprint of its creator in the order and relationship of its component parts.
 However, raw sense data is not, by itself, knowledge.
 But it requires mental processing in order to become knowledge.
 As Cudworth puts it, we cannot understand the book of nature unless we know how to read.